Shankill, Dublin: 20th and 21st centuries

 Shankill initially comprised large agricultural tracts broken into smallholdings for tenant farmers, and larger, grander estates with fine country houses, many of which still exist today.
-Large housing estates - of varying size and quality - have been built on many of these estates.
-Recently, additional tracts of land have been sold to developers who have built higher-density housing than the larger-plot housing estates constructed in the 1970s.
+Large housing estates have been built on many of these estates.
+Additional tracts of land were also sold to developers who have built higher-density housing than the larger-plot housing estates constructed in the 1970s.

 Local antiquities and features

 There are several antiquities in the area, including ruined churches and standing stones.
 The ruins of several castles and defensive-type structures remain, including Puck's Castle, Shankill Castle, Shanganagh Castle and a Martello Tower.

-Some houses of architectural note include: Clontra, a coastal Gothic mansion near Corbawn Wood and Quinn's Road; Crinken Castle House, Crinken, and Shanganagh House, an imposing mansion now surrounded by local authority housing estates.
-Clontra was built for Dublin barrister James Anthony Lawson QC (later Attorney General of Ireland, Judge of the High Court and Privy Councillor) and designed by eminent 19th-century architects Sir Thomas Newenham Deane and Benjamin Woodward in their trademark Italian medieval style.
-They are better known for their work on the Kildare Street Club and the museum building at Trinity College Dublin.
+Some houses of architectural note include: Clontra, a coastal Gothic Revival mansion near Corbawn Wood and Quinn's Road; Crinken Castle House, Crinken, and Shanganagh House, a large mansion now surrounded by local authority housing estates.
+Clontra was built for Dublin barrister James Anthony Lawson QC (later Attorney General of Ireland, Judge of the High Court and Privy Councillor) and designed by the 19th-century architects Sir Thomas Newenham Deane and Benjamin Woodward in their trademark Italian medieval style.

-The local library is itself of note, formerly a courthouse built in the Victorian style of granite and mock Tudor features.
+The local library was formerly a courthouse built in the Victorian style of granite and mock Tudor features.
 There are also some follies such as a mock round tower built of red brick in the Castle Farm Farmyard.

-Traces of Dublin's industrial heritage remain, in particular, the lead-mine chimney at Ballycorus.
-Other features of note include the 'upside down' houses by the Harcourt Street railway line bridge, which was the site of the original post office, and has its guest rooms downstairs, and its kitchen and living room upstairs.
+Evidence of local industrial activity include the lead-mine chimney at Ballycorus.
+Other features include the 'upside down' houses by the Harcourt Street railway line bridge, which was the site of the original post office, and has its guest rooms downstairs, and its kitchen and living room upstairs.
 Shankill was accessible via the original Kingstown-Bray train line, which is now five metres from the sea in some places.
 A coastal wall was built from Killiney to Bray to try to stop the erosion, traces of which can still be seen along the beach.
 The medieval village of Longnon was sited some 200 yd east of Quinn's Road beach but was obliterated by coastal erosion.